linpengcheng/PurefunctionPipelineDataflow/README.md

   - Standardized products: currency, general equivalent
   - Warehouse:
+    - From the perspective of financial flow
       - Finance department: Currency, general equivalent.
+    - From the perspective of physical flow or manufacturing
-    - Warehouse: products, raw materials, etc.
+      - Warehouse department: products, raw materials, etc.
   - Workshop: various production departments, administrative departments, and individuals.

 In summary, this involves managing the nation as